jardahrazdera/portfolio-jaroslav-tech/README.md

 # Portfolio Jaroslav Tech

+> **📝 Note:** This README is currently outdated and will be updated soon to reflect recent DevTracker implementation and other improvements.

 [![Portfolio CI/CD](https://github.com/jardahrazdera/portfolio-jaroslav-tech/actions/workflows/deploy.yml/badge.svg)](https://github.com/jardahrazdera/portfolio-jaroslav-tech/actions/workflows/deploy.yml)

 Welcome to the official repository for my personal portfolio, [jaroslav.tech](https://jaroslav.tech).
 This project is more than just a website; it's a comprehensive demonstration of my capabilities in full-stack web development, showcasing a robust backend built with Python and Django, a clean frontend, and modern, automated DevOps practices.
 The core philosophy is to build a scalable, maintainable, and high-quality web application from the ground up.